17 DIY Outdoor Projects Guaranteed to Boost Curb Appeal

-It's never too late to turn away from a lackluster exterior.
-Steer your home's curb appeal in a more attractive direction with a few cost-effective outdoor projects.
+It's never too late to transform a lackluster exterior into a neighborhood showstopper.
+Steer your home's exterior in a more attractive direction with a few cost-effective outdoor projects.
 Try these DIY exterior ideas this weekend for an instant curb appeal upgrade.

 Decorative railings featuring intricate fretwork add architectural detail to a boring stoop.
 We used a mix of pressure-treated 6×6s, 2×4s, 2×2 spindles, and deck boards to construct these custom structures before priming and painting.
 We bolted them to the concrete and brick at the stoop and created footings in the ground for the bottom posts.
 Consult your local building codes before you start.